castai/examples/README.md

 6. Go to URL https:// name created in step 3

-7. Refresh site several times to demonstrate that Front-end PODs is distributed on 3 clouds.
+7. Refresh site several times to demonstrate that Front-end PODs are distributed on 3 clouds.

-8. Profit